antleaf/doapr/webroot/content/services/proquest.md

 ---
-date: 2022-04-05
+date: 2022-06-02
 draft: false
-title: ProQuest
+title: Proquest
 service_id: proquest
-description: Developed for teaching and research success across the curriculum, ProQuest’s expertly curated DEI collections offer authentic, diverse perspectives spanning books, video, scholarly journals, primary sources and more.
+description: ProQuest is committed to empowering researchers and librarians around the world.
+The company's portfolio of assets - including content, technologies, and deep expertise - drives better research outcomes for users and greater efficiency for the libraries and organizations that serve them.
 service_url: https://www.proquest.com
-categories:
+cost: premium_only
-- search
+functions:
-integrations:
+- indexing
-- repository: rinarxiv
+repositories:
-  feature: indexing
+- chemrxiv
-  description:
+repo_count: 1
 ---